BLOG

 Closing thoughts

 These are only seven examples of how you can increase your retail business’s profitability.
-When you sit down with an experienced advisor who can design your plan, you’ll find many extra ways to leverage your business’s best traits.
+When you sit down with an experienced advisor who can design your plan, you’ll find many extra ways to use your business’s best traits.
 Take time when choosing the individual who will guide your decisions.
-You may be fortunate enough to have experienced in-house talent, or you might get extra value out of bringing in an external consultant or fractional c-suite professional.
+You may be fortunate enough to have experienced in-house talent, or leaders often get extra value out of bringing in an external consultant or fractional c-suite professional.

 Whoever you choose and whatever path you take, do your homework, be sure in your decision, and most of all, act.
 The biggest risk to your profit is resistance to change.
 If you’re willing to take a realistic look at your state of operations and do what it takes to improve, you’ll set yourself up for success despite changing surroundings.